 It’s not always obvious when you should replace your windows.
-After all, unless they’re cracked, warped, or broken, you may assume your windows are just fine.
-However, older homes tend to have inefficient, single-pane windows that make the interior uncomfortable and drafty.
+After all, unless they’re cracked, warped, or broken, you may assume your windows are fine.
+However, older homes tend to have inefficient single-pane windows that make the interior uncomfortable and drafty.

-For a free window replacement estimate in Maryland, Virginia, or Washington, DC, please call Quality Window & Door at 1-800-370-8751.
+Call Quality Window & Door at 1-800-370-8751 for a free window replacement estimate in Maryland, Virginia, or Washington, DC.

 Fiberglass and aluminum are mid-range, and wood windows tend to be priced on the higher end.
-Clad windows — with beautiful wood on the interior and durable vinyl, fiberglass, or aluminum on the exterior — typically cost the most, but they also offer an attractive aesthetic, low maintenance, and long lifespan.
+Clad windows — with beautiful wood on the interior and durable vinyl, fiberglass, or aluminum on the exterior — typically cost the most, but they also offer an attractive aesthetic, low maintenance, and long life span.

-You might think you can save money by purchasing a standardized window size, but this only works well for windows used in new construction.
+You might think you can save money by purchasing a standard window size, but this only works well for windows used in new construction.
 When replacing windows, it’s vital that they fit the existing opening.

-All replacement windows available today come with either double- or triple-pane glass.
-On top of this, you can choose to add a low-E coating, laminated glass, privacy glass, argon or krypton gas in-fill, and other features designed to make the windows more efficient.
+All replacement windows available today come with double- or triple-pane glass.
+You can also add a low-E coating, laminated glass, privacy glass, argon or krypton gas in-fill, and other features designed to make the windows more efficient.

-Most windows require about the same amount of labor — except for bay and bow windows that involve additional construction work.
+Most windows require about the same amount of labor — except for bay and bow windows, which involve additional construction work.
 The best way to save is by choosing an installation company that charges a reasonable rate for their workers’ time.

 While you’re here, feel free to compare products and ask questions of our knowledgeable staff to get your window replacement project started on the right foot.

-Learn about what truly differentiates Quality Window & Door from its competitors.
+Learn about how our educational approach makes Quality Window & Door stand out from its competitors.